Coffee On Fleek

 The fresher the grind, the more flavorful the cup of coffee.
 Some baristas use the rule of thumb that coffee should be used within 3 minutes of grinding to maximize taste and subtle flavors.

-So, if you can get your hands on a good coffee grinder (or your super automatic espresso machine has a a grinder built in), recreating your favorite coffee beverage without having to leave home is only a few grinds away.
+So, if you can get your hands on a good coffee grinder or your super automatic espresso machine (with a built in grinder), recreating your favorite coffee beverage without having to leave home is only a few grinds away.

 For the best-tasting drink, you should buy your beans whole and grind them yourself right before brewing.
 If you like to grind only the exact amount of coffee you need for each shot of espresso, check out the best single-dose coffee grinders to give you more control over freshness and flavor.